 MAP OF 1836 (FIG. 9)

-5.2.5 The canal has several termini and the new docks have been built along the riverside.
+5.2.5 The canal has several termini or basins to the east of the proposed development and the new docks have been built along the riverside.
 There appears to be a building (s) on the application site.